prog-o-meter/prog-o-meter/CONTRIBUTING.md

 6. Be patient.
 I will get back to you as soon as I can!

 ## How to assign yourself to an issue
-  https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users/ (just assign your own username, to assign yourself)
+[Guide](https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users/ "github guide") Just assign your own username, to assign yourself.

  # Ressources
  We use Tkinter to build our graphical user interface (GUI) [Here](http://effbot.org/tkinterbook/tkinter-index.htm "An introducion to Tkinter") is documentation of Tkinter